vitessio/website/content/en/docs/15.0/reference/features/topology-service.md

   service, as well as the `-cell` flag to explicitly provide the cell details.
   With this information the vtgate process will retrieve the connection details it needs to connect to the applicable local topology server(s).
-Unlike the vttablet process, if you are watching more than one cell, in `-cells_to_watch` you may connect to multiple local topology services.
+Unlike the vttablet process, if you are watching more than one cell, in `--cells_to_watch` you may connect to multiple local topology services.